amyta/propertyApp/README.md

 ### Running the app

-To run `propertyApp` in your server, run:
+To run `propertyApp` in your browser, cd into `propertyApp` and run:

 ```bash
 $ npm install
 $ ionic serve
 ```

-Then, to run it, cd into `propertyApp` and run:
+For iOS or Android testing, run:

 ```bash
 $ ionic cordova platform add ios